Skanda-sap/Skanda-sap/README.md

 ### Hey there 👋

 ### Welcome to my Github
 I'm Skanda Akkihebbal Prasanna, a Roboticist by hobby and passion.
-I like to design and develop autonomous vehicles and robots for assisting humans.
-I am pursuing my Master's in Robotics with Electrical and Computer Engineering Concentration at Northeastern University, Boston.
+As a graduate student with hands-on experience, my focus is on the sophisticated design of autonomous robots and vehicles to elevate daily interactions with technology.
+I am eagerly looking forward to applying my skills and contributing to the industry

 <p align = "center">
 <img src = "images/giphy (2).gif">